 Well, I found a solution.
 Maybe it could help some of you as well.

 I set a series of alarm clocks reminding me what to do.
 For example: On Wednesday afternoon, it rings for shopping, Wednesday evening for defrosting whatever’s in the freezer.
 Thursday morning for making soup, kugel, chicken, eggs.
 Thursday evening for baking challos or cake and Friday morning for cholent, sides and salmon.

 The trick to making this work for you is figuring out your schedule and fitting your errands/cooking in around it.
-It’s also very important to ‘listen’ to your alarm no matter what.
-Otherwise it won’t become ingrained in you.
+It’s also very important to ‘listen’ to your timer no matter what.
+Otherwise, it won’t become ingrained in you.
 If you follow the cues of the reminders then within a few months you won’t need them anymore.